· Order in Council / Resource administration transfer · in-force

 Why it matters

-- The change impacts future decisions regarding resource development, extraction, and environmental management within these specific areas.
+- This change impacts future decisions regarding resource development, extraction, and environmental management within these specific areas.

 Other governance concerns